htwangtw/2021_08_Wang_load-confounds/report.md

   firstname: Steven Lee
   email: smeisler@g.harvard.edu
   affiliation: hu, mit
-  corref: hu
-  # Please make sure that you set corref (corresponding aff) if you have
-  # multiple afiliations

 # Please write a brief summary of your project.
 # This abstract will (only) appear on the webpage.